DotNetToscana/See4Me/README.md

 **Contribute**

 The project is continually evolving.
 If you want to contribute, feel free make to pull requests or get in touch with us!

+**Code of Conduct**

+See4Me uses the Microsoft Cognitive Services, see https://www.microsoft.com/cognitive-services/.
+Developers using this project are expected to follow the “Developer Code of Conduct for Microsoft Cognitive Services” at http://go.microsoft.com/fwlink/?LinkId=698895.